theramiyer/blog/content/post/2020/farmer-protests.md

 They are doing what they are doing because of a trust deficit.
 While the problem of surpluses is real, the government cannot overcome it by imposition.

 Trust us; we have always been transparent and accommodating.

+Also, now that we are talking about informed decisions, if you thought that the new laws affect no one other than the farmers of Punjab and Haryana, think again.
+While it is true that farmers of other states have been dealing with private players, these laws change the environment across the country, in a fundamental way, including preventing the farmers from going to the court.

+Also, while true that the private dairy players have not exploited the farmers, know that dairy is a different ball game.
+Dairy has much more consumption than wheat and rice put together, and its general _value_ is higher than wheat and rice put together.

+> Past performance is not indicative of future returns.

+Perhaps the corporations will not exploit the farmers and indeed build a lasting positive relationship with the farmers.
+But is the government making such a field available?